ebonnal/streamable/README.md

 ## `.observe`

-Defines the logging of the progress of any iteration over this stream.
+Logs the progress of iterations over this stream.

 With
 ```python